Late 1970s

 1977 Central America

-San Juan, Puerto Rico, March 1977
+Puerto Rico, March 1977

 On Monday 14 March 1977, Jorge gave a recital in the Teatro Tapia, San Juan, Puerto Rico: Haydn, Sonata No. 62 in E-flat major, Hob.
 XVI/52, Schumann's Carnaval Op.9 and Liszt (Petrarch Sonnets, Don Juan Fantasy).
+It looks as if his previous appearance on the island was way back in October 1958.

 El Mundo reported that after the concert, member of the Pro Arte Musical (which had organised the recital) held a cocktail party at the residence of Antonio and Marta Fernández, in Garden Hills.
 Present were: Professor Odnoposoff, Tió and Mariann Montilla, Tommy Rice, the doctors Iván and Filina Márquez, Nilsa Tankersley, Sylvia Lamoutte...
-(Presumably guest of honour was Bolet himself).
+(Presumably guest of honour was Bolet himself)

+Adolfo Odnoposoff (Buenos Aires,1917 – Denton, Texas,1992) was an Argentine-born-and-raised cellist of Russian ancestry.
+Trained in Berlin, in 1936 Odnoposoff, seeking refuge from the Third Reich because he was a Jew, moved to Tel Aviv, where he became a founding member of the Israel Philharmonic for its inaugural 1936–1937 season.
 From 1964 to 1974, Odnoposoff, at the invitation of Pablo Casals, taught at the Conservatory of Music of Puerto Rico.
-For 10 years, he was head of the Cello Department and served as the right-hand man of Casals, director of the conservatory that he founded.
 From 1944 to 1958, he had been principal cellist of the Orquesta Filarmónica de La Habana.
-He knew JB and had, for example, played chamber music in Havana, December 1956 during the Christmas period.
+He knew JB and had, for example, played chamber music in Havana, December 1956 during the Christmas season.

-Tuesday, 3 May, 1977 at 8 PM in Carnegie Hall, an all-Liszt recital which included the Piano Sonata in B Minor, S.178 and Mozart/Liszt, Réminiscences de Don Juan, S.418.
+Tuesday, 3 May, 1977, Carnegie Hall: an all-Liszt recital which included the Sonata in B Minor, S.178 and Mozart/Liszt, Réminiscences de Don Juan, S.418.
 'It is at this recital that Jorge played for the first time on the new Bechstein EN in New York.'
 (Mattheus Smits).
 Speight Jenkins writing in The New York Post ("Bolet's piano fails to inspire his recital") states that 'the overall impact of the recital was dull.
 He had all the notes - or at least many of them - in place and he seemed to have strong ideas about everything, but the total effect lacked the flamboyance and romantic fire that is necessary in Liszt, and has been Bolet's trademark.'
-There was beautiful tone in the Consolations but 'the singing quality seemed a bit too careful, not free an rhapsodic'.
+There was beautiful tone in the Consolations but 'the singing quality seemed a bit too careful, not free and rhapsodic'.
 In the Sonata 'he seemed trying to kill any image of too much fire and brimstone, but there was great clarity, a marvelous balance of the hands, a good choice in emphasizing the melody and never a sense of banging.
 But the interstitial passages lacked any feeling, there was little eeriness and the whole thing was more sleep inducing than impressive.'
 Of the Don Juan, he went on: 'Full of humor and incredible pyrotechnics, Bolet found nothing the least bothersome.
 Some notes went awry, but it is hard to imagine any pianist more at home in this showy if empty music.'

 (Nelly Walter is listed in the programme booklet as Personal Direction for Columbia Artists.)

-'The 28 years Conrad Wilson spent as The Scotsman's staff critic - from 1963 - coincided with a tectonic shift in Scotland’s musical ambitions.
+'The twenty-eight years which Conrad Wilson spent as The Scotsman's staff critic - from 1963 - coincided with a tectonic shift in Scotland’s musical ambitions.
 Sir Alexander Gibson’s regenerating influence on the Scottish National Orchestra, and his indefatigable drive to create Scottish Opera, lay at the heart of an explosive musical renaissance, which in turn spawned a whole new school of home-grown composers.
 As one of the chief chroniclers of the era – the other was his west coast sparring partner at the Glasgow Herald, Malcolm Rayment, followed by the rampantly populist Michael Tumelty – Wilson’s authoritative journalism remains a powerful instrument of record.'
 [Kenneth Walton]

 On 29 May 1977 he was awarded Manitoba Order of the Buffalo Hunt for ‘artistic contribution to the Winnipeg Symphony’.